czarni/czarni_bot/README.md

 # czarni_bot
-Can really call the bot whatever you want, I call it nargacuga bot on my server.
 ##
 Discord bot - Primarily for Monster Hunter World but can be used for other commands as well